online-go/gtp2ogs/docs/OPTIONS-LIST.md

 komi values are rejected see [notes C-](/docs/docs/NOTES.md#c-) and [notes D-](/docs/docs/NOTES.md#d-) for details (default auto)

+The "ban" arguments are an exception to the general rule of using only general argument alone, or specific ranked/unranked instead :

+Because, since ban is a string, we allow both general value `--ban A,B` AND specific values at the same time too `--banranked X,Y --banunranked Z`, the result will be Players banned :
+- for ranked games : A,B,X,Y
+- for unranked games : A,B,Z

   ```--ban``` Comma separated list of user names or IDs
 (e.g.  UserA,UserB,UserC  do not put spaces in between)